Pouleyy/DiscordImageBot/README.md

-# Discord Bot Starter in Node.JS
+# Discord Bot for Image from Reddit.com

 ## Features
 - Send image from scrolller.com